andymcloid/dotbox-ui/CONTRIBUTING.md

 npm run build
 ```

-**⚠️ IMPORTANT:** Without these steps, your component will NOT be available in the documentation or for users.
-The build will fail silently and `Dotbox.NewComponent` will be undefined, causing "not a constructor" errors.
+**⚠️ CRITICAL:** Without these steps, your component will NOT work:
+- Web Components won't render (will display as empty custom elements in DOM)
+- JavaScript API will be undefined (`Dotbox.NewComponent` doesn't exist)
+- No styling will be applied (CSS not included in build)
+- Build may fail silently or throw "not a constructor" errors

+**Real Example:** ButtonV2 was created but didn't render because it was missing from both `index.js` and `index.css`.
+The `<dotbox-button-v2>` element appeared in DOM but had no styling or functionality.

 ### Component Template (Web Components + JavaScript API)
 ```javascript